"Detention's let out at 4:15. Trouble is, I'm nowhere near detention right now."

 Brainwashed: Almost everyone gets brainwashed at some point, though Cam gets it especially bad.
 Lee, Biffy and apparently VP Victoria are all immune though.

 Dean Bitterman: Principal Barrage does everything he can to make Lee's life a living hell and even tries to get him expelled.
 The funny thing is, they're on the same side.
 Barrage just doesn't like Lee Ping.

-Everyone Chasing You: In the "Chaz’s Corner" episode, literally everyone is after Chaz, as he has the prank footage, and they want either it or the bounty Barrage has put on him.
+Everyone Chasing You: In the episode "Chaz’s Corner", the whole school is after Chaz, as he has the prank footage, and they want either it or the bounty Barrage has put on him.
 The same thing happens to the Taz when Barrage puts a bounty on him in "All that Taz".

 Genius Bruiser/Gentle Giant: Biff.
 He's Lee's inside-man whenever they're in detention.
-He's big and muscled, and always gets himself in trouble so he could go to detention, but it actually gives him the free time to do things like knitting a sweater, being Lee's eyes in the sky, and playing with his adorable pet kitten.
-Granted, his threats to cease being Lee's 'eyes' and show him 'how much of a bully [he] really can be' if he couldn't get DoD back together in episode 6 is also a good indicator that he really can be a strong threat.
+He's big and muscled, and always gets himself in trouble so he could go to detention, but it actually gives him the free time to do things like knitting sweaters, being Lee's eyes in the sky, and playing with his adorable pet kitten.
+Granted, his threats to cease being Lee's 'eyes' and show him 'how much of a bully [he] really can be' if he couldn't get DoD back together in Episode 6 are an early indicator that he really can be a strong threat.
 In later seasons, he acts as the muscle of the group when he tags along with Lee.

-Good Colors, Evil Colors: The good guys have a red motif (the red Taz, Lee’s hair), and the bad guys have a blue one (the blue tazelwurms, the Serpent’s hair).
-Additionally, Barrage’s POV is usually red, but turns blue when he is being controlled by the bad guys.
+Good Colors, Evil Colors: The good guys have a red motif (the Red Taz, Lee’s hair), and the bad guys have a blue one (the blue Tazelwurms, the Serpent’s hair).
+Additionally, Barrage’s robotic eye is usually red, but turns blue when he is being controlled by the bad guys.

 Harmless Freezing: Played with.
 Instead of water, the mooks are armed with ray guns that encase the target in green crystal.
-Sometimes, the head will be free, but even if the face is covered, freeing them from this prison will have no lasting effects.
+Sometimes, the head will be free, but even if the face is covered, freeing them from this prison leaves them with no lasting effects.

 Has Two Mommies: Happens with Cam and Holger in "Misadventures in Babysitting."

 Hidden Depths: Biff seems to have a passion for sewing, even making the costumes for the school play.
-His hacking skills when he helps Lee also count.
+He also uses awesome hacking skills to help Lee sneak around.

-Hot Scoop/Intrepid Reporter: Chazz and Tina, who are head anchors for the school news show.
-Chazz is more a subversion on the Intrepid Reporter.
-He'll try to get the scoop with the minimal amount of work possible.
+Hot Scoop/Intrepid Reporter: Chaz and Tina, who are head anchors for the school news show.
+Chaz is more a subversion on the Intrepid Reporter: he'll try to get the scoop with the minimal amount of work possible.
 He only really cares about being on camera.